mshakya/piret/README.md

 ### 2.2 Option details
 `-m` Method to use for detecting differentially expressed genes, all of which are R packages.
 This option provides users with multiple tools to use which can be spcified using following keywords:
-  - `EdgeR`: Uses EdgeR.
+  - `edgeR`: Uses edgeR.
   - `Deseq2`: Uses Deseq2
   - `ballgown`: Uses ballgown.
 Appropriate for eukaryotes.
-  - `DeEdge`: Uses both EdgeR and Deseq2.
+  - `DeEdge`: Uses both edgeR and Deseq2.
   - `Degown`: Uses Deseq2 and ballgown.
-  - `ballEdge`: Uses ballgown and EdgeR.
+  - `ballEdge`: Uses ballgown and edgeR.
   - `all`: Uses all of the above methods.